 6 | Explore the Picturesque Maligne Canyon

 Similar to Johnston Canyon in Banff, Maligne Canyon offers scenic viewpoints of cascading waterfalls.
 Walk down the canyon rim and listen to the calming sounds of rushing glacial water.
 The peaceful surroundings will leave you with a sense of zen that we all need!
+You can also see this gorgeous attraction on the Rocky Mountaineer train experience.

 The trail crosses the canyon six times, with exceptional views of the canyon from different angles.
 However, the most spectacular sections are seen at first 2 bridges at the upper end of the trail, with the second bridge spanning across the deepest part of the canyon.